BCSC 247: Syllabus

 Recitation time: Friday, time TBD, Location: TBD

-Prerequisites for the course: Basic programming skills (MATLAB, R, Python preferred), basic knowledge in linear algebra and analysis
+Prerequisites for the course: Programming skills (MATLAB or Python preferred), knowledge in linear algebra and analysis

 Course Description

 This course will cover a range of mathematical theories describing various aspects of brain function with a focus on visual processing and decision-making.
 We will address the questions of how stochastically spiking neurons can represent information about the outside world, infer knowledge about behaviorally relevant variables and make decisions based on them.
-The focus of the course will not be on the biological details of neuronal activity, but on mathematical and computational models of how this activity might support perception and decision-making.
+The focus of the course will not be on the biological details of neuronal activity, but on mathematical and computational models of how this activity might support perception, decision-making, and action selection.

 Assignments